Search

 This printing method is also known as silk screening and is a traditional printing process that uses a fine mesh screen and specialized inks to transfer a design onto a garment or other materials.

-Process and Method
+Process and Method:

 To begin the screen printing process, a design is separated into individual colours and transferred onto a separate screen for each colour.
 These screens are then coated with a light-sensitive emulsion.
 The design is placed onto the screen, and UV light is used to harden the exposed areas, leaving only the design area unexposed.
 The unexposed emulsion is then washed away, leaving a negative stencil on the screen.
 Ink is then pushed through the stencil onto the fabric, building the design one colour at a time.
 Once all the colours have been added, the garment is dried and cured, ensuring the ink is set and long-lasting.

-Detailed Comparison Between Sublimation Vs Screen Printing
+Process and Method: Detailed Comparison Between Sublimation Vs Screen Printing

 Materials Used

-Sublimation Printing Materials
+Sublimation Printing Materials:

 • Special sublimation inks